picojs/picounit/README.md

 #### PICO_ASSERT(expr)

 Asserts that the given expression evaluates to `true`.
-If the expression evalutes to `false,` execution of the current test aborts, and an error message is displayed.
+If the expression evalutes to `false,` execution of the current test aborts and an error message is displayed.

 - expr - The expression to evaluate